About Open Public Review

 To comment and/or rate deliverables, select the Deliverables tab and then open the deliverables that you want to review.
 You can leave comments and/or give the deliverable a rating.

-To make a project assessment, select the Project assessments tab and then the option Create Project assessment.
+To make a project assessment, first "Join" the group.
+After you joined the group, you will be able to select the Project assessments tab and then the option Create Project assessment.
 You can assess the project via three criteria: project results and potential impact; dissemination, exploitation and re-usability; recommendations concerning on-going and future work.
 If you do not want to assess a project via all three criteria please put N/A in the boxes that you do not want to use.

 Reviews can be left on as many project outputs as you want, depending on your interests, expertise and availability.
 There is no obligation to review all a project's outputs.